 I would not go so far as to call the faces of Silicon Valley scapegoats, but it is a much more comforting thought to blame the internet when you catch a glimpse of your son’s phone than confront the wider social context.
 An almost personifying quality ascribed to the internet risks relinquishing social responsibility.

 It would be inaccurate to say that the internet is a neutral tool, like a chisel with which you can sculpt a beautiful vase just as easily as a grotesque gargoyle.

 The internet, moulded by a flawed society encourages its users to use particular services, lures them into investing their time, money and data in exchange for wispy promises.

 However, why we should not withdraw away from technologies and resort to typewriters (even though I am very fond of mine and use it when I grow tired of the glaring screen of my laptop) is that they do hold immense positive potential.

 The internet can equally be used as a tool for upholding your faith.

 The internet has a multitude of meanings, uses and definitions for its billions of users.
-Despite the multi-billion legal and quasi-legal or outright illegal status of its contents, it exists for many to facilitate connections with families and friends, to nurture minds and build communities based on more than physical proximity.
+Despite the multi-billion legal and quasi-legal or outright illegal status of its contents.
+It exists for many to facilitate connections with families and friends.
+And to nurture minds and build communities based on more than physical proximity.

 30% of explicit-content driven traffic is unquestionably a lot, too much.
 But there is still so much worthy, emotionally, intellectually and spiritually enriching potential offered by the internet in the remaining 70%.